All Episodes

 That money should be spent on Blake Masters.

-Not on not on Lisa Murkowski.
+Not on Lisa Murkowski.

 He needs to retire.

-Did you know that the Alaska Republican committee, the Alaska one, censored her?
+Did you know that the Alaska Republican Committee, the Alaska one, censored her?

 Yes.

-They censored her.
+Yeah, they censored her.

 And yet he is pouring this money in here.